COMMENTS

 PSEUDO-ELEMENTS

-• The ::before and ::after pseudo-elements can be used to insert some content before and after the content of an element respectively.
+pseudo-elements can be used to insert some content before and after the content of an element respectively. content

-• They do not work with <img> element because image itself is a content.
-We need container elements to work with there selectors.
+element because image itself is a content.
+We need container elements to work with there selectors. - Example:

 SELECTORS & COMBINATORS